Need a Psycho Cybernetics summary? You’re in the right place.

 5. Set YOUR standards

 We are conditioned to believe that other people’s standards are our own.
-Social norms and pressures have ingrained these ideas well into our psyche and when we fail to meet them, we feel like failures.
+Social norms and pressures have ingrained these ideas well into our psyche, and when we fail to meet them, we feel like failures.
 The only standard that matters is your own.
-We all have different ideals, different perspectives on what makes a good life.
+We all have different ideals, and different perspectives on what makes a good life.

 Trusting yourself and the vision you have for yourself and your life will make the standards of others seem unrelated.